Intent – how we have planned our geography curriculum

 - Our KS1 geography curriculum is planned over a 2 year period to ensure full coverage of the curriculum

-- Our KS2 geography curriculum is planned over a 4 year period to ensure full coverage of the curriculum
+- Our KS2 geography curriculum is planned over a 2 year period per class to ensure full coverage of the curriculum

 - Progressively more challenging Years 1 through 6 both in terms of the complexity of the subject knowledge we want our pupils to acquire and also the critical thinking skills we support them to utilise to ensure they understand the significance of that knowledge.